Atlantic County Covid-19 site vaccinates 100,000th person

-U.S. Air Force Col. Yvonne Mays, center, director of staff for the New Jersey Air National Guard, visits with Airmen working at the Atlantic County Covid-19 vaccine mega-site in Atlantic City, N.J., March 18, 2021.
+U.S. Air Force Senior Master Sgt.
+Scott Cupples, left, shows updated floor plans to Col. Yvonne Mays, director of staff for the New Jersey Air National Guard, at the Atlantic County Covid-19 vaccine mega-site in Atlantic City, N.J., March 18, 2021.
+Cupples is the First Sgt. for the 108th Wing.
 (U.S. Air National Guard photo by Master Sgt.
 Matt Hecht)

 |Date Taken: